 Ms. Zotter suggests perhaps Atrius could be a next guest speaker for sustainability committee.

-Ms..
-Kelly notes that, in thinking about PWTF as a lab, the new Center for Medicare/Medicaid Services (CMS) grant is pertinent and it looking at 3 tracks, looking at what works and what doesn’t work in healthcare transformation.
+Ms. Kelly notes that, in thinking about PWTF as a lab, the new Center for Medicare/Medicaid Services (CMS) grant is pertinent and it looking at 3 tracks, looking at what works and what doesn’t work in healthcare transformation.
 Others are thinking through that, something to consider as each community is in different spot.

 Mr. Fox adds that there has been great synergy in the strategies of Massachusetts Partnership for Health Promotion and Chronic Disease Prevention’s Linkages Communities of Practice in connecting clinical to community, talking with HPC, Medicaid, advocates.